World Humanitarian Day 2024

 Charlotte Stemmer, Head of Office for Plan International United Nations Liaison Office in Geneva:

 For me, WHD is an important moment to take stock of the current global humanitarian situation.
-Working on humanitarian issues, it is hard to not feel overwhelmed by the current challenges – an increasing number of complex conflicts often leading to protracted crises, the impacts of climate change hitting the most vulnerable people the hardest, a huge shortage in funding for humanitarian response and a lack of respect of International Humanitarian Law and human rights law.
+Working on humanitarian issues, it is hard to not feel overwhelmed by the current challenges – an increasing number of complex conflicts often leading to protracted crises, the impacts of climate change hitting the most vulnerable people the hardest, a huge shortage in funding for humanitarian response and a lack of respect of International Humanitarian Law (IHL) and human rights law.

 Humanitarian crises also drastically exacerbate gender inequalities such as increased child marriage, lack of education, violence and exploitation.
 I was shocked to hear that 500 girls and women die in emergency situations from complications due to pregnancy and childbirth every day.